Cryptolens/license-server/README.md

 1. Visit [the configuration page](https://app.cryptolens.io/extensions/LicenseServer?OfflineMode=False&LocalFloatingServer=False) to create a configuration that will make the server work in standard mode.
 2. Copy the configuration string and paste it in the `ConfigurationFromCryptolens` variable in `Program.cs`.
+3. Environment variables can also be used to store configuration data.
+Please read more [here](alternative-ways-to-configure-the-server).

+Later in this tutorial, there are examples of calling the license server using command line arguments.
+We recommend to use the configuration string as described in (1) if possible.
+If you have any questions, please reach out to us at support@cryptolens.io.

 ### Building the server
 To build the server, you can run the following command in the folder that contains the `LicenseServerCore.sln` file: